chrisdotcollins/HPC-SIG/_pages/hpcsig-committee.md

 | Treasurer      | Richard Martin | Strathclyde University           |
 | Secretary      | Andy Turner    | EPCC, University of Edinburgh    |
 | Communications | Chris Collins  | University of Hull               |

+More information on the roles of the HPC-SIG committee can be found at [https://chrisdotcollins.github.io/HPC-SIG/hpcsig-ToR/](https://chrisdotcollins.github.io/HPC-SIG/hpcsig-ToR/)